Poyo-SSB/poyosu/readme.md

 *osu!* is not an ugly game.
 Its default skin, in my opinion, isn't that bad.
 That's apparently an unpopular opinion, but the design is clean and consistent.
 In gameplay, it can be a little bit noisy, but I was perfectly content using it for my first few months playing *osu!*, even though I knew about the existence of skins from the very beginning.

 I did actually try many, *many* skins during that time, but every single one was inferior to the default skin in one way or another.
-Whether it was an excess of anime girls, or inconsistency in design, or overexaggerated elements, there was always something I could point to which was a deal-breaker.
+Whether it was an excess of anime girls, inconsistency in design, or overexaggerated elements, there was always something which annoyed me enough to make it usuable for practical purposes.

 In late 2017, a few months after I really began playing, I discovered a skin called [Project VOEZ](https://osu.ppy.sh/community/forums/topics/471776) by a user named -yuo-.
 This skin, though completely impractical to play with, looked super cool and was the inspiration for me starting this project.

-Over time, as I began to contribute to contrinbute to [osu!lazer](https://github.com/ppy/osu), I started to take inspiration from [flyte](https://twitter.com/_flyte), the mastermind behind [osu!lazer's design](http://osunext.tumblr.com).
+Over time, as I began to contribute to contribute to [osu!lazer](https://github.com/ppy/osu), I started to take inspiration from [flyte](https://twitter.com/_flyte), the mastermind behind [osu!lazer's design](http://osunext.tumblr.com).
 I'm not actually a designer, so the elements in this skin are completely disorganized and don't have a contiguous theme, but I tried my best to make it as consistent as possible.
 My goal with this skin was to balance the prettiness of Project VOEZ and the playability and readability of traditional skins, using lazer as a guidelines.

 ## How?